 “Okay, let’s get off to school and show them.”

-(Note: in this scenario it is important to ask closed questions to create agreement momentum).
+(Note: In this scenario, it is important to ask closed questions to create agreement momentum).

-These proven sales techniques, on the bedrock of a strong established relationship, can be as useful for affecting a child’s behaviour as they are for generating sales.
+These proven sales techniques, on the bedrock of a strong, established relationship, can be as useful for affecting a child’s behaviour as they are for generating sales.

 That’s why parents, even without slicking back their hair and donning a sharp suit, can certainly acquire some valuable parenting skills from a bit of sales training.

-So, my top tip for improving your child’s behaviour is to pop down to your local car dealership and spend some time watching and listening to their best sales people.
-As parents, you’re sure to learn a thing or two
+So, my top tip for improving your child’s behaviour is to pop down to your local car dealership and spend some time watching and listening to their best salespeople.
+As parents, you’re sure to learn a thing or two.

 .